ENCODE-DCC/encoded/src/encoded/schemas/changelogs/target.md

 ### Schema version 12
 * *investigated_as* enum list was modified.
 The following terms were removed:
   - *control*
+* *TagRFP* was added to the type of modifications enum list in *modifications* property.

 ### Schema version 11